Your briefing on Tuesday - The New York Times - Up News Info

 Tara Reade: Our reporters interviewed about 100 people close to the former Senate aide to better understand what led to his sexual assault allegations against former Vice President Joe Biden.

 Israel annexation: Prime Minister Benjamin Netanyahu suddenly faces settler resistance to his plan to annex much of the occupied West Bank.
-The fierce opposition, along with mixed signals from the Trump administration, raises questions about whether Netanyahu will follow through on promises of annexation.
+The opposition, along with mixed signals from the Trump administration, is raising questions about whether annexation will happen.

+European office: The pandemic has forced thousands of companies to improvise.
+Our correspondent documenting the reopening of Europe visited a Belgian distillery that now makes hand sanitizer.

-What we are reading: This Atlantic article by author Clint Smith about becoming a father in the Black Lives Matter era.
+What we are reading: This article from Atlantic, by author Clint Smith, about becoming a father at the Black Lives Matter age.
 It is a heartbreaking and urgent reading.

 Now a break from the news

-Cook: This curried rice produces a lot of curry paste that serves as the base of the dish.
-You can use the extra pasta with stir-fried fish, scallops, or grilled chicken.
+Cook: This The curry rice recipe will leave you plenty of extra curry paste.
+Save for use with stir-fried fish, scallops, or grilled chicken.

-Read: Choose from our list of 13 books to see in June, which includes an important gay civil rights story, the story of human migration, and juicy new novels by Kevin Kwan, J. Courtney Sullivan, Max Brooks, and Ottessa Moshfegh .
+Read: Choose from 13 books to see in June, including a major contribution to the history of gay civil rights, an overview of human migration, and new fictions by Kevin Kwan, J. Courtney Sullivan, Max Brooks, and Ottessa Moshfegh.

-Watch: Here are our suggestions for June of the best movies and TV shows, including "Queer Eye,quot;, "Da 5 Bloods,quot;, "Scarface,quot; and "LOL: Last One Laughing Australia,quot;.
-A new generation of animators has been working on these new "Looney Tunes,quot; shorts for the past two years, but they still have the look, feel, and chaos of classic cartoons.
+Watch: Here are our film and television recommendations for June, including "Queer Eye,quot;, "Da 5 Bloods,quot;, "Scarface,quot; and "LOL: Last One Laughing Australia,quot;.
+A new generation of animators has been working on new "Looney Tunes,quot; shorts, which have the look, feel, and chaos of classic cartoons.

-Listens: Our pop critics have compiled this playlist, which features Dolly Parton singing about terrible times and promising better times, Rosalia and Travis Scott, Nicole Atkins, Bright Eyes, and others.
+Listens: Our pop critics compiled this playlist, with Dolly Parton singing about terrible times and promising better ones, as well as Rosalia and Travis Scott, Nicole Atkins, Bright Eyes, and others.

-Our In the start section you have more ideas what to read, cook, watch and do while staying safe at home.
+Our In the start section you have more ideas to know what to read, cook, watch and do while staying safe at home.

 And now for the backstory on …